You get more out of your HSA dollars when you use them to pay for IRS-qualified medical expenses.

 Your account number is included in both your Welcome Kit and your HSA Bank statement.
 If you enrolled in your HSA online, your account number was provided when you completed the application rather than in your electronic Welcome Kit.

 Prior to logging in to Internet Banking for the first time, you must click on the link in the confirmation email you received when you signed up.
 This will verify your email address is correct.
-Also, be sure that you are entering the correct characters for your username, password and challenge questions.
-They are case sensitive.
+Also, be sure that you are entering the correct characters for your password as it is case sensitive.

 Prior to transferring funds, you must verify the external account that you are transferring funds to or from:

 If you follow these steps and still can't make a transfer, please contact the Client Assistance Center.